roman-milk/roman-milk.github.io/milf-teacher-becoming-a-present.md

  "Hmmmmm," she paused, her hand going to my very wet panties.
 "Your cunt disagrees with your words."

  I didn't answer, as no good answer could defeat the evidence.
-Report_Story #2